chrislessard/LSM-Tree/README.md

 ## Project use and description

 The project contains three implementations of key-values stores.
 To use one of them, cd into its directory and invoke `python3 main.py`.
-If you would like to run the test suite, cd into the directory and invoke `python3 *_tests.py`.

 All versions of the store will create csv files on disk.
 These represent the persistent versions of they key value store.
 The AugmentedLog and SSTable will additionally place these .csv files in a directory called segments.